mnewnham/scotty/README.md

+Visit the main website at [http://scotty.newnhams.com](http://scotty.newnhams.com)

 Welcome to the Scotty Tcl extension for network management

 by Juergen Schoenwaelder and many contributors.
-Maintained by FlightAware LLC

 Introduction
 ---